-DISTRIBUTION POLICY: the Sub-fund will distribute income to holders of class A (EURO DIS) Units, and reinvest income for holders of class A (EURO) Units.
+DISTRIBUTION POLICY: The Sub-fund will distribute income to the holders of class A units (EURO DIS).
 Revenue will be distributed quarterly, according to the following reference periods: 1 January - 31 March; 1 April - 30 June; 1 July - 30 September; 1 October - 31 December.